ivaniaruni/traiviu.com/README.md

 - **HTML, CSS, JavaScript** → For structure, styling, and interactivity.
 - **Database** → To store user email addresses.

+## 📢 Huge Updates Coming to Traiviu this April!
+**🔥 What’s new this month?**
+- **New Games Section** → Discover the best video game trailers in a fully revamped section.
+- **Faster loading times** → No more long waits!
+Optimized image loading for a smoother experience.
+- **Mobile-friendly improvements** → Adjusted fonts for better readability on small screens.

 ## 🌟 Main Sections

 1. **Movies** 🎥